petrobras/ross/CONTRIBUTING.md

 To format our code we use [Black](https://black.readthedocs.io/en/stable/), which is the *"uncompromising Python code formatter"*.
 You can configure your development environment to use Black before a commit.
-More information on how to set this is given at [Black's documentation](https://black.readthedocs.io/en/stable/editor_integration.html).
+More information on how to set this is given at [Black's documentation](https://black.readthedocs.io/en/stable/integrations/editors.html).

+We also recommend using the [pre-commit](https://pre-commit.com/) tool so that black is automatically run when doing a commit.

 (git-configuration)=